 11. I had a tour guide during my visit who was able to provide a look into the fascinating history and lore of the Taj Mahal.
 If you’re able to spare the expense, I highly recommend booking a guide.
 All of the guides that are able to enter the Taj Mahal in that capacity have been certified by the Indian government and undergo training and a test.

 Considering booking one of these multi-day tours of the Golden triangle through GAdventures and visit New Delhi and Jaipur in addition to Agra.
-If you’re short on time, one of these day tours from New Delhi with Tours4Fun sounds great.
 Alternatively, if you’re looking for a personalized private tour, I could not recommend my tour guide enough.

 Looking for accommodation for your trip to Agra?